batmaster/react-superadmin/docs/docs/developer/architecture.md

 │ │   Forms     │ │    │ │  Utilities │ │    │ │   Tables    │ │
 │ └─────────────┘ │    │ └─────────────┘ │    │ └─────────────┘ │
 └─────────────────┘    └─────────────────┘    └─────────────────┘
+                              │
+                              ▼
+                    ┌─────────────────┐
+                    │ Data Providers  │
+                    │                 │
+                    │ • Mock Provider │
+                    │ • Prisma Provider│
+                    │ • Custom Provider│
+                    └─────────────────┘
 ```

 The diagram shows how the React application communicates with the core package through hooks and contexts, while the web package provides pre-built UI components and forms.
+Data providers form the data abstraction layer that handles all CRUD operations.

 ## Core Architecture